 – swelling due to edema, and

 – pain caused by the production of pro-inflammatory prostaglandins.

 Inflammation is the net result of a cascade of biologic processes that is generated and supported by the interaction of a number of immune cell types, including lymphocytes, macrophages and neutrophils, with other cell types such as the fibroblasts, endothelial cells and vascular smooth muscle cells playing a regulatory role in the cascade.

-Acute vs. chronic inflammation
+Acute vs. chronic inflammation and injury recovery